sudheermuthyala/AWS/aws-glue/README.md

 what is aws glue benefits ?
 Less Hassle
     - AWS-Glue is integrated with across wide range of aws-services
-    - AWS-Glue Nativele supports Data store
+    - AWS-Glue Nativele supports Data store aws

 ![](2022-08-17-11-09-49.png)